Published on: 25th May 2023

 Doctors in Distress aims to raise awareness of the underreported area of health worker suicide and the importance of providing mental health support to workers, especially during the most serious crisis the NHS has ever faced.

 In addition to Adam Kay, Dr. Chaand Nagpaul, the immediate past Chair of the BMA and a trustee of Doctors in Distress, was also present, as well as Ann Paul, CEO of Doctors in Distress, Carolyn Peers, Head of Operations for Doctors in Distress, Prof Paul Fish, CEO of RNOH, Caroline Owusu-Bennoah, RNOH Deputy CEO and Chief Financial Officer, Kim Kenealy from RNOH Estates Dept, RNOH Consultant Lee Bayliss, and RNOH Chaplin, Fr Paul Reece.
 They were joined by other representatives of Doctors in Distress and RNOH.
-Those assembled said a few words in dedication to health workers lost to suicide and emphasised why this initiative is so importantIMG_20230525_150456523_HDR.jpg.
+Those assembled said a few words in dedication to health workers lost to suicide and emphasised why this initiative is so important.

 The rate of suicide in the health sector is higher than in the general population.
 Levels of burnout, anxiety, and depression amongst medical personnel are at an all-time high and account for time lost to sickness and a lack of retention within the workforce.
 Having a symbolic ceremony and a designated place at each hospital to remember workers lost would be a way to draw attention to health worker suicide and, through public awareness, help prevent it from continuing in the future.